jordan52/sites/markdown/astronauts.md

 I started to say something.
 She raised her index finger to pouted lips and said, "shhhhhhhhhh, just watch."

 That was my second trip to outer space.

+I thought about that night while I was sitting on a rooftop, waiting for the sun to rise.
+I always loved being _in_ the sky so I guess that's why I spent those lost days on roofs instead of somewhere else.
+The sun was rising and a ladder popped up from below.

+"How long have you been up here?" my boss asked.

+"A while."
+I replied, "Is it time to begin?"

+"yeah"

+He threw me a scraper and with one fluid motion I grabbed it out of the air and started tearing off shingles.
+There was a rhythm to it - scrape-lift-pull-throw, scrape-lift-pull-throw, scrape-lift-pull-throw, scrape-lift-pull-throw.
+A good roofer could annihilate one square every three minutes.
+I was faster back then.
+Second pass was to pull fragments and nails.
+The sun rose though low clouds and streaks of light shot out like searchlights looking for (what?) in this suburban town.
+Third pass drove leftover nails flat into the plywood.
+Clean slate, good foundation.
+The sun had come back to us and painted the air over our heads a washed out blue and